arkeldi/arkeldi/README.md

 - 📫 All of these projects I have worked on include thorough documentation and analysis of my work.

-- ⚡ Fun fact: My firt name is combination of my Father's name, Artur, and my Mother's name, Enkelejda.
+- ⚡ Fun fact: My first name is combination of my Father's name, Artur, and my Mother's name, Enkelejda.